All Episodes

 Instead, you and your husband running around trashing the very health care system that saved your daughter.

-And it would help now and then, just once, maybe just once if you and your husband could acknowledge that no one dies in the gutter in this nation, unlike other c other countries.
+And it would help now and then, just once, maybe just once, if you and your husband could acknowledge that no one dies in the gutter in this nation, unlike other countries, if you could just acknowledge the decency of our healthcare system, you or your husband, just one of you, one time.

-Michelle Obama and her husband want to take the very system that helped their daughter eight years ago and they want to trash it, they want to destroy it.
+Michelle Obama and her husband want to take the very system that helped their daughter eight years ago and they want to trash it.

 And for what?